 Fleas are parasites that feed on the blood of mammals.
 Blood is their only source of food.
 They are ectoparasites - meaning they live and feed on the outside of their host’s body.
 These tiny parasites are the size of a speck of dirt.
 Despite their size, they are difficult to kill because of their rigid bodies.
 Fleas are reddish-brown, wingless, and have powerful back legs that they use to jump out of the way of danger and travel through the fur of their animal hosts.
 Fleas also have specialized piercing mouthparts used to hold onto their victims while feeding on their blood.

 In the United States, the biggest threat from fleas is not the spread of diseases but that they're intermediate hosts for tapeworms, which they can transmit to animals and people.
 Other problems associated with fleas include:

-Animals with large infestations often develop anemia, which makes them very ill and has the potential to be life-threatening.
+Animals with large infestations often develop anemia, which makes them very ill and can be life-threatening.

 Those who are allergic to flea saliva may develop itchy dermatitis.
-Constant itching at the bites has the potential to lead to a secondary infection.
+Constant itching at the bites can lead to a secondary infection.

 Fleas are prolific breeders, and if just a few get into a home, it can lead to a large, difficult to eliminate infestation.

 Why do I have a flea problem?

 Most of the time, fleas find their way onto properties on the backs of rodents, wild animals, and wandering pets.
 If fleas living on your property contact you or your pets, they will find their way into your home.
 Fleas are also brought into homes by hitchhiking inside on used rugs, furniture, or on the backs of invading rodents.
 People and pets may also contact fleas in parks, campgrounds, dog parks, and other outdoor spaces.

 Where will I find fleas?